learlab/itell-api/README.md

    - Please write tests for any new endpoints.
    - Please run tests **using `pytest`** before requesting a code review.
    - Pytest will run the tests appropriate to your environment.
-   - You can also run `ENV=development pytest` to temporarily disable GPU tests.

 ### Modifying Requirements